bholeneha/Text_Classification/README.md

 # Segment 3 and Segment 4
  In order to strengthen our LDA model results, we intend to use NNs.
 To further testify the text classification obtained from LDA model , we tried Multi-Class Neural Networks and also four Multi-Class Supervised Models.
 ## Multi-Class Neural Networks
 We used multi-class neural networks, utilizing Keras for this purpose.
 NN specfications for three layers are shown below .
-Our model will have one input layer, one embedding layer, one LSTM layer with 128 neurons and one output layer with 4 neurons since we have 4 labels in the output.
+Our model have one input layer, one embedding layer, one LSTM layer with 128 neurons and one output layer with 4 neurons since we have 4 labels in the output.
+(Neha! please add images below for NNs  "model summary")

 ### Multi-Class NN: Features and Design
 We need to convert text inputs into embedded vectors.
-We will be using GloVe word embeddings to convert text inputs to their numeric counterparts.
+We used GloVe word embeddings to convert text inputs to their numeric counterparts.
+Afterwards, we trained the model.
+After training, we tested the model with test data.

 ### Evaluation
 Initially, model accuracy was not good and was only 25%.
 We changed the Sigmoid to Softmax in the final layer.
 It improved the accuracy to 58%.
-We also used embedding layer to make
+We also used embedding layer to make .
+Finally, we improved the accuracy of NN model to 58.7 % as ashown in the figure below: (Neha!, add the NN new figure of improved accuracy "accurate")
 To further improve the accuracy, one of the option is to add "Pooling Layers", but we didnot test it.

 ### Reference